Japan's Ishiba makes a whirlwind Washington trip to try to forge a personal connection with Trump

 Still, making the whirlwind journey is essential for Ishiba as he looks to ensure that the U.S. and Japan stay on solid footing with the return of Trump and his “America First” worldview.
 Both countries have been challenged by China’s growing economic and military assertiveness in the Pacific and concerns about a nuclear-armed North Korea.

+Trump in the talks intends to discuss joint training exercises, Japanese investment in the U.S. economy, improving cyber security capabilities, increasing space cooperation, and promoting joint business opportunities to develop critical technologies, including artificial intelligence and semiconductors, Trump administration officials said.

-Ishiba will also look to remind Trump — who has proposed tariffs on both friends and foes in an effort to boost American manufacturing — about the long-running U.S.-Japan alliance.
+Ishiba, for his part, will look to remind Trump — who has proposed tariffs on both friends and foes in an effort to boost American manufacturing — about the long-running U.S.-Japan alliance.
 Japanese companies employ nearly 1 million Americans and have held the top spot for cumulative foreign direct investment into the U.S. over the last five years.

+But the U.S. had a more than $68 billion trade deficit with Japan in 2024.
+Trump “pays a lot of attention” to the trade deficit as an indication of the “economic fairness and strength of the relationship,” said a senior administration official who briefed reporters on the condition of anonymity under ground rules set by the White House.

 Another sensitive issue Ishiba is prepared to address is Japan’s Nippon Steel’s efforts to win approval for a $14.1 billion acquisition of the Pittsburgh-headquartered U.S. Steel.
 President Joe Biden before leaving office last month blocked the deal, citing national security concern.
 Trump in December said he was “totally against the once great and powerful U.S. Steel being bought by a foreign company.”